 Here’s a little of what you can expect to find at The Pilates Loft.
 An authentic approach to Pilates.
 Experienced, qualified, dedicated (even maybe obsessive) Pilates instructors.
 Quality Studio

 Yoga is for every body, and every age is the right age to start or to pick it up again.
-To begin you don’t need to be flexible, or strong
+To begin you don’t need to be flexible,

 How Pilates on a Reformer works

 To some, a Reformer might resemble a torture apparatus, looking like a single bed frame but with a sliding carriage and adjustable springs to regulate tension and resistance.
 Cables, bars, straps and pulleys allow exercises to be done from a variety of positions, even standing.